davidkircos/xkcdchallange/README.md

 xkcdchallange
 =============

 My attempt at xkcd's april 1st hashing challenge from http://almamater.xkcd.com.
+Requires PySkein module and is run with the command "python3 xkcdchallange.py".

 Speed
 =====